skagra/bbc-micro/Notes.md

+# Behaviour

+## Reset

 On reset, the processor will read address $FFFC and $FFFD (called the reset vector) and load the program counter (PC) with their content.

 # References